 For centuries after Hayk, the Armenians lived under various rulers including the Hittites and, most importantly, the Kingdom of Urartu (860-590 BCE), from which the Armenians adopted a pantheon of gods, elements of the Armenian language, and began to solidify as a cultural and political entity.
 Urartu, named for Mount Ararat which sat at its center, is often pointed to by Armenian nationalists as a pivotal time for the formation of the eventual Kingdom Armenia.

-That Kingdom would briefly gain independence with the fall of the Seleucid Empire.
+That kingdom first gained independence with the fall of the Seleucid Empire.
 The Seleucid Empire was a Hellenic state formed from lands originally conquered by Alexander the Great.
 The Armenian language and culture were deeply influenced by the Seleucids, under whom Armenians served as local rulers.
 When the Seleucids crumbled under Roman pressure, the Kingdom of Armenia was recognized by Rome an independent political force in 190 BCE.

 The Kingdom of Armenia briefly became an empire under Tigranes the Great in the final century BCE.
 At its height, the Empire covered present day Armenia, parts of Georgia and Azerbaijan, Iran and Iraq, and stretched southwest across Turkey to Syria and the Mediterranean Sea.
 Tigranes was eventually conquered by Rome, however, in 55 BC and his former Kingdom would spend the next 500 years as a contested border province between Rome and the successive Middle Eastern empires.
 Because of Tigranes’ ambitious expansion, however, ethnic Armenians migrated throughout the area, most notably the region of Cilicia on the coast of the Mediterranean in what is today south eastern Turkey.

-Rome fell and what had been Armenia was eventually split between the Byzantines and the Persians, with the latter controlling most of what had been the Kingdom of Armenia.
+Rome fell and what had been Armenia was eventually split between the Byzantines and the Persians.
 Persian influence on Armenia’s language and culture became pronounced during this time.

 The rise of the Arab states eventually led to the Byzantine-Arab wars, which ravaged the Armenian homelands.
 In the chaos, the Armenians united under Ashot I in the 9th century and fought the Emirs.
 Although full independence was not achieved, Ashot was crowned king and granted considerable autonomy which he used to expand his lands and revitalize the Armenian economy and culture from 862-890 AD.